On this page

 CISSP Salary Impact

-CISSP certification correlates with significant salary increases, though the 5-year experience requirement means causation is complex.
-The certification often enables promotion to senior roles that require CISSP.
+CISSP correlates with significant salary increases, though the 5-year experience requirement makes causation hard to isolate.
+The certification often enables promotion to senior roles that already require CISSP.

 | Security Manager | $135,000 | $155,000 | +$20,000 |